OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Auth Manager Configuration
 ==========================

 -  ``AUTH_MAD``: The :ref:`driver <external_auth>` that will be used to authenticate and authorize OpenNebula requests.
-If not defined, OpenNebula will use the built-in auth policies.
+If not defined, OpenNebula will use the built-in authorization policies.

    -  ``EXECUTABLE``: path of the auth driver executable as an absolute path or relative to ``/usr/lib/one/mads/``
    -  ``AUTHN``: list of authentication modules, separated by commas.
 If not defined, all the modules available will be enabled